stevehanphoto/reactnd-project-myreads-starter/README.md

 npm start

-Go to http://localhost:3000 in your browser
+Go to http://localhost:3000 on your browser

 ## Project Folder Structure
 ```bash